 - as desired salt and pepper

-Add the parmesan cheese, 3/4 of the cooked bacon, and 1 tsp of the Italian seasoning, and salt and pepper to bowl.
+- Add the parmesan cheese, ¾ of the cooked bacon, and 1 teaspoon of the Italian seasoning, and salt and pepper to bowl.
 Mix well.

-While the squash is browning, in a small bowl, combine the diced tomatoes, remaining bacon, olive oil, 1/4 tsp of italian seasoning and parsley.
+- While the squash is browning, in a small bowl, combine the diced tomatoes, remaining bacon, olive oil, ¼ teaspoon of italian seasoning and parsley.
 When the squash is finished browning and you're ready to serve, divide the tomato mixture between each squash and spread over the top.